abhishek-devani/AWS-Solution-Architect---Associate/12 - Amazon S3 Introduction.md

 > - Optionally, you can replicate existing objects using **S3 Batch Replication**
 > - There is no chaining of replication
 >   - If bucket 1 has replication in bucket 2, which has replication on bucket 3
->   - then objects created in bucket 1 are not replicated to bucket 3.
+>   - Then objects created in bucket 1 are not replicated to bucket 3.